 Many drugs requiring a prescription in the West are available over the counter in Indonesia, including powerful antibiotics.

-Most parts of Indonesia are hot and humid throughout the year.
+Bali is hot and humid throughout the year.
 It takes most people at least two weeks to adapt to the hot climate.
 Swelling of the feet and ankles is common, as are muscle cramps caused by excessive sweating.
 Prevent these by avoiding dehydration and excessive activity in the heat.
 Be careful to avoid the following conditions:

 Heat exhaustion Symptoms include weakness, headache, irritability, nausea or vomiting, sweaty skin, a fast, weak pulse and a normal or slightly elevated body temperature.
 Treatment involves getting out of the heat and/or sun, fanning the victim and applying cool wet cloths to the skin, laying the victim flat with their legs raised, and rehydrating with water containing one-quarter of a teaspoon of salt per litre.
 Recovery is usually rapid and it is common to feel weak for some days afterwards.